 hash($string, $type = NULL, $salt = false)¶

-Create a hash from a string using given method or fallback to next
+Create a hash from string using given method.
+Fallback on next

 available method.
 If